CGCookie/retopoflow/docs/v4/changelist.md

 ### 4.1.4

+- Added new vertex smoothing algorithm option for Relax
 - Fixed PolyPen knife sometimes trying to insert loops when it should not
 - Fixed issue with creases when jumping straight to object mode

 ### 4.1.3

 - Fixed issue with PolyPen freezing when operating on loose edges
 - Fixed issue with faces flipping when using proportional editing

 ### 4.1.2